mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

     $ open /Applications/Safari.app/

-...will launch Safari as if you had double-clicked its icon in the Finder.
+...will launch Safari as if you had double-clicked its icon in the Finder.[^bundles]

 If you point `open` at a file instead, it will try to load the file with its associated GUI application.
 For instance, `open screenshot.png` on an image should open the image in Preview.
 You can use the flag `-a` to choose the application, or `-e` to open the file in TextEdit.